khilnani/quickedit.org/README.md

 quick encrypt
 ================

-> SHA1 and AES powered web based text encryption for mobile and desktop.
+> SHA1 and AES powered web based text encryption for mobile and desktop with Dropbox integration.

 To use, go to http://quickencrypt.org